Elevated Brownies Recipe | Download for FREE!

 Northern Lights is another great strain to puff on when you’re hoping to reduce your levels of anxiety and just chill out.

-This indica strain is well-known for the full-body highs it brings, relaxing the muscles and joints and bringing a whole lot of comfort throughout.
+This Indica strain is well-known for its full-body highs, relaxing the muscles and joints and bringing a lot of comfort throughout.
 This can be great for those who hold a lot of tension in their body from their anxiety or stress levels.

 Harlequin